hf-kklein/exclusive_end_dates.github.io/index.md

 If you have a time frame, it is usually defined by a start and an end datetime.
 If your time frame starts at January 1st, then

 ```
-start = 2021-01-01
+start = "2021-01-01"
 ```

 Inclusive start dates are common sense.

+But often enough it's unclear how to model the end of a time span.
 If the time frame ends at the end of January, then the end date should be

 ```
-end = 2021-02-01
+end = "2021-02-01"
 ```

 That the end date, the first moment in February, is not inside the time frame ("January") is refered to as "_exclusive_ end date".

-The opposite is an inclusive end date (e.g `end=2021-01-31`).
+The opposite is an inclusive end date (e.g `end = "2021-01-31"`).
 But this comes with a lot of problems.

-## Convenience and Conventions
+## Convention: `Duration = End - Start`

-It's just convenient to use exclusive end dates:
+It's just convenient to use exclusive end dates, because

 ```
-length_of_time_frame = end-start
+length_of_time_frame = end - start
 ```

 | Convention               | Exclusive Result                      | Naive Inclusive Result                | Inclusive Workaround            |
 | ------------------------ | ------------------------------------- | ------------------------------------- | ------------------------------- |
 | `duration = end - start` | `2021-02-01 - 2021-01-31 = 31 days`✔️ | `2021-01-31 - 2021-01-01 = 30 days`❌ | `duration = end - start + ??`😒 |

 Adding or substracting single days, seconds or ticks, when all you want is just the duration of a time slice is not convenient.

 Basically all programming languages follow this convention: